Pros and Cons of a Baby Movement Monitor

 just goes off unnecessarily.

-This is usually when baby is older (3 months+), when she starts rolling
+This is usually when baby is older (3 months+) and starts rolling

 off the pads.
 Or if batteries are wearing down.